 I see many people starting to feel better in so many ways – gaining self-awareness and consciousness.
-They sleep better, breath better and even look better ? and a lot more as you will see later on in the article.
+They sleep better, breathe better and even look better.
+That might come as a surprise;) But there’s more – as you will see later on in the article.
 Please remember though – if you’re suffering from depression or other mental health condition – consult your psychotherapist or psychiatrist before starting with meditation.

 We care a lot about our cars, about our careers, but do we really take good care of ourselves?
 I don’t mean buying new stuff, going to the hairdresser, but I mean taking care of our engine – the brain.

 The truth is we are so distracted it might be difficult for us to actually be here and now.
 We’re so BUSY.
 “Busy” is this glorified name for all the craziness in our lives.
 It’s not helpful to watch everyone around us as busy as we are.
 But it helps to know it doesn’t necessarily have to be this way.

 The study from Harvard says that we are lost in our thoughts over 47% of the time.
 That’s astounding if you think about it.
 Could very well be that half of our life we’re not even here!

 Thousands and thousands of pages have been already written on the subject.
 One thing is certain – it is time FOR YOU.
 No matter if it’s 5 or 30 minutes, if you recite a mantra or just sit facing the wall – it’s time for you to stop what you’re doing and just BE.
 And breathe.
 And clean your head.
 And it does happen just like that.

 One of the best definitions of meditation is by Jon Kabat-Zinn – the author of the title of this article –

 “Meditation is complete, unbiased attention to the current moment.”